Tips for Keeping Your Saltwater Pool Open in the Winter

 - Vacuum your pool

-- Turn on the pool filter for one hour before cleaning the filter
+- Turn on the pool filter for one hour before

 If you’re closing your pool for the winter: